glotzerlab/hoomd-rs/hoomd-spatial/ARCHITECTURE.md

 a `HashSet` of all keys.
 That makes ball searches run at 1/4 the speed of a tight for loop over all sites.

 We *could* have `iter_sites_near` return some kind of hybrid iterator that stores both types of iterators internally and uses the one appropriate to the spatial data structure.
-However, it may be better to write a separate implementation of `CutoffPair` instead: `CutoffPairAll`. `CutoffPairAll` would not call `iter_sites_near` and would instead loop over `sites()` and `ghosts()` directly.
+However, it may be better to write a separate implementation of `PairwiseCutoff` instead: `PairwiseCutoffAll`.
-As a bonus, `CutoffPairAll` could iterate over sites in parallel and boost performance for simulations on curved surfaces that have no other opportunity for parallelism.
+`PairwiseCutoffAll` would not call `iter_sites_near` and would instead loop over `sites()` and `ghosts()` directly.
+As a bonus, `PairwiseCutoffAll` could iterate over sites in parallel and boost performance for simulations on curved surfaces that have no other opportunity for parallelism.

 ## Neighbor iteration protocols